rwehrmann/Smoelenboek/lab.md

     $(reportGeneratorLocation)/reportgenerator -reports:$(build.sourcesDirectory)/**/coverage.cobertura.xml -targetdir:$(codeCoverageReportLocation) -reporttypes:Cobertura
   displayName: Create code coverage report
 ```

+We're using the script keyword here.
+It's a shorcut for task.
+The difference between a task (e.g. a powershell, command line or bash task) is.

+Notice the usage of the | sign after the script keyword.
+This enables you to use multiline statements.
+Meaning that each line is a command.

 * Add a new task to publish code coverage report